 Combine automation and human interaction for the strongest customer experience

 The use of automation within customer service is multifaceted.
 As we discussed earlier, a human touch is critical for many customers, and speaking with an automated chatbot can be a turn-off.
-However, automation — from automated segmentation to auto-responses — certainly has its place in the customer service process.
+However, automation certainly has its place in the customer service process.

 On the customer’s side, starting with self-service chat helps them receive quicker customer support at scale — a more satisfying experience.
-On your team’s side, automation allows for sorting, segmenting, and prioritizing which tickets can be handled immediately versus which ones need a customized response.
+On your team’s side, automation allows for sorting, segmenting, and prioritizing tickets.

-Then, if self-service chat can’t solve the issue, someone from your support team can easily step into the conversation from some human intervention.
-At this point, you can use Macros, scripts that automatically bring in the customer’s information, to scale the human touch on your support team.
-This allows live chat agents to respond faster to tickets that may be too complex for auto-reply.
+When self-service chat can’t solve an issue, someone from your support team can easily step into the conversation.
+You can use Macros — scripts that automatically bring in the customer’s information — to scale the human touch on your support team.

 So in reality, it’s not automation vs human support.
 These are two complementary tools that work better together.
 And the result is a stronger and faster customer experience for your website visitors, which can increase your conversion rate by as much as 12%.